K1DV5/docal/README.md

 #### Comments that take whole lines

 These comments are converted to paragraphs or equations, depending on what comes immediately after the hash sign.

+- Equations:
-If the hash sign is followed by a single dollar sign (\$), the rest of that line is expected to be a python equation, and will be converted to an inline LaTeX equation.
-If what comes after the dollar sign is two dollar signs, the rest of that line will be converted to a displayed (block) equation in the document.
+    - If the hash sign is followed by a single dollar sign (`$`), the rest of that line is expected to be a python equation, and will be converted to an inline LaTeX equation.
+    - If what comes after the dollar sign is two dollar signs (`$$`), the rest of that line will be converted to a displayed (block) equation in the document.
-Remember, these equations are still in comments, and thus do not do anything except appear as equations.
-If the hash sign is followed by just running text, it is converted to a paragraph text.
-In all cases, when a hash character immediately followed by a variable name like \#x, the value of that variable will be substituted at that place.
-When a hash character immediately followed by an expression surrounded by squirrely braces like \#{x + 2} is encountered, what is inside the braces will be evaluated and substituted at that place.
+- Running text: If the hash sign is followed by just running text, it is converted to a paragraph text.

+In both cases, when a hash character immediately followed by a variable name like `#x`, the value of that variable will be substituted at that place.
+When a hash character immediately followed by an expression surrounded by squirrely braces like `#{x + 2}` is encountered, what is inside the braces will be evaluated and substituted at that place.

 #### Equations (python assignments)